 Interested in earning a medical degree at one of the best medical schools in the country?
 Your goal is the same as those of many other applicants to pre-med programs.

 Each year, over 40,000 students apply for around 20,000 available places in classes at medical schools in the US.

 A degree in Medicine in the United States starts at postgraduate level, so you will have to finish a Bachelor’s degree first to be eligible to apply at a medical school.

 If you’re interested in studying Medicine in the US, keep on reading.
-We’ll mention which are the best American medical schools, what you’ll study during medical courses, and give you a few reasons why being a doctor is an extremely rewarding career path.
+I researched which medical schools are the best American medical schools, what you’ll study during medical courses, and reasons why being a doctor is an extremely rewarding career path.

-These are considered the best medical schools in USA.
+These list contains the best medical schools in USA.

 There are good schools in other countries, but the United States dominates the list.